shivangKheradiya/E3D_CSharp_Addin/E3DAddIn/E3DAddIn_6/README.md

 This example highlights the **integration of interactive UI controls with backend command logic** in AVEVA E3D.
 It provides a foundation for creating **dynamic, data-driven interfaces** — where user input and command execution can be tightly coupled, opening the door to highly customizable automation and user experiences.

----

-Would you like me to include a **small visual schematic** (like a table or flow diagram) showing how `UIC → Command Key → Command Class → Preprocessing → Output` flow works?
-It can make the concept instantly clear to readers in documentation.